A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

 \subsection{Speedup}

-The main purpose of applying parallel metaheuristics is to accelerate the algorithm, hence time is an important metric to measure the performance of parallel metaheuristics. \emph{Speedup} is a widely used metric to compare the runtime of parallel algorithms against the runtime of sequential algorithms.
-Note that the runtime measured in parallel algorithms is wall-clock time.
+The main purpose of applying parallel metaheuristics is to accelerate the sequential metaheuristics; hence \emph{speedup} is an important metric to measure the performance of parallel metaheuristics.
+In this section, we measured the speedup of the proposed PEBGLS with different process number on different TSP instances, to study the accelerating ability and scalability of PEBGLS.

-There are different definitions of speedup, here we first measure the speedup of PEBGLS against EBGLS, which is denoted by $\mathcal{S}^{(1)}_{K}$.
-In Section \ref{sec:epm_EBGLS} we know that EBGLS is a special case of PEBGLS which only has one process.
-We denote $T_{1,1}$ as the runtime of EBGLS because it executes 1 process on 1 processor.
-Analogously, we denote $T_{K,K}$ as the runtime of $K$-process PEBGLS on $K$ processors.
-Then $\mathcal{S}^{(1)}_{K}$ is calculated by: